-set of instructions or steps to achieve something.
-Show slide 2 and ask for a volunteer to come to the front and play the game Google Quick, Draw!, which is a drawing game that uses algorithms to guess the images drawn.
-(Make sure the whole class can see how it is played.)
-When the volunteer has finished drawing the six images, click on one to display other objects the game thought the drawing looked like.
+on one to display other objects the game thought the drawing looked like.
 Using slide 3, show the children the link: Google Quick, Draw! - the data, which shows all the images the game has collected from different users.
 Explain that this large collection of data is used by the computer.
 Display slide 4 and explain that the computer uses artificial intelligence called 'machine learning' to identify images.
 It looks at how the user draws, which shapes they start with and compares that data with the data it has collected from all the other people who have played the game.
-Show the children how it works by watching the Make connections with: Year 1 and Year 2 Mathematics (Geometry - position and direction), Year 1 and Year 2 Science (Animals, including humans), Year 2 Science (Living things and their habitats).
+Show the children how it works by watching the video Google Developers -How Google Quick, Draw! works on VideoLink.
+Display slide 5 and hand out a whiteboard and pen to each child.
+Ask the children to draw a crocodile (give them 20 seconds).
+Using slide 6, explain that the programmers improve their algorithm by asking users to identify images that should not be considered crocodiles.